 The two horizontal lines represent the two quantum bits.
 The most significant bit (the bit at position 1) is shown on top, and the least significant bit (the bit at position 0) is shown at the bottom.
-The black dot \bullet depicts the control bit of the quantum gate, and the crossed circle \oplus depicts the target bit.
+The black dot $\bullet$ depicts the control bit of the quantum gate, and the crossed circle $\oplus$ depicts the target bit.

-To illustrate, assume that we have three quantum bits, which are initially in the state
+Assume that we have three quantum bits, which are initially in the state